simozzer/FourBar/README.md

 # FourBar
-A basic tracker program for the Oric computer.
+A basic tracker program for the Oric computer, with the final aim being to provide background music in programs.

 (A work in progress)